 - by printing a claim form here and sending it to us via email or posting it to our Market Hall, Whitehaven office.
 You can also claim Housing Benefit through this form.

 What documents are needed to claim?

 If residents are in receipt of Universal Credit they will need to provide their Universal Credit statement.
-Otherwise, unless your identity has been verified by the department for work and pensions and you are on a Job Seekers Allowance (IB), Employment and Support Allowance (IR), Income Support or Guaranteed Pension Credit, they will need to provide two forms of identification, bank statements, proof of capital, pay slips if they are in employment and proof of any income they have.
-For more information on eligible documents click here.
+Otherwise, unless your identity has been verified by the Department for Work and Pensions and you are on a Job Seekers Allowance (IB), Employment and Support Allowance (IR), Income Support or Guaranteed Pension Credit, you will need to provide two forms of identification, bank statements, proof of capital, pay slips if you are in employment and proof of any income you have.
+Full details on eligible documents.

 How much will eligible residents receive?

 Residents can receive up to a 100 per cent reduction on their Council Tax bill.
 The amount of Council Tax Support a person receives depends on their circumstances and what other benefits they are entitled to.
 Factors that can affect how much residents are entitled to can include household income, savings, pensions and the number of children and adults living in the household.

 What happens if a residents circumstances change?